-The main building surrounds an open courtyard, "The Snug" IT room, "The Noodle Pot" for food technology and various small rooms for group work.
-This includes the "Butterfly Room" where children have access to a pastoral support worker.
+The main building surrounds an open courtyard, a library and the 'Noodle Pot' for food technology and various small rooms used for small group work.
+This includes the 'Butterfly Room' where children have access to a pastoral support worker.
 A staff room and offices as well as the kitchen are also housed in the main building.

-In addition to the mobile classrooms that house one of the year groups there is a further mobile classroom on the other side of the main building which is used for music lessons during the school day.
-In term time weekday mornings, evenings and on Inset days, the pre- and after-school club (DASH - Dobcroft After School Hours) operates from this mobile
+In addition to the mobile classrooms that house one of the year groups there are two further "mobile" classrooms to the other side of the main building - the music mobile and DASH.
+One of these is used for music lessons and the other for small group sessions and individual music tuition.
+In term time weekday mornings, evenings and on Inset days, the pre- and after-school club (DASH - Dobcroft After School Hours) operates.

 The school is set in beautiful surroundings, bordering on a large area of woodland.
-There are a number of asphalt play areas and an excellent games field; a small stream runs through the site between the junior school and the neighboring infant school.
-A wildlife garden surrounding the stream and "Marjorie's Garden", both enhance the environment.
+There are a number of asphalt play areas and an excellent games field; a small stream runs through the site between the junior school and the neighbouring infant school.
+A wildlife garden surrounding the stream and "Marjorie's Garden", complete with pond, both enhance the environment.